Maternity in the United Kingdom: Midwives

+Maternity leave and benefits

 Maternity benefits

 The 1911 Act provided for maternity benefit of thirty shillings for the wives of those who paid National Insurance Contributions building on the model of the friendly societies.

 Statutory Maternity Pay is payable to women who are employed and have worked long enough to qualify.
 Maternity Allowance is paid to those who do not qualify for it but have paid enough National Insurance Contributions.